County Level Coach

 When Karen decided to start her own coaching business I supported her in several ways including building her website to go along with the business and where possible I came up from Wakefield to help her run many of her coaching and regular come-and-shoot sessions, eventually rearranging my working hours to allow me to attend and assist at almost all sessions.

 We also started running several Beginners' Courses each year which Karen and I ran between us.
 Over the years I like to think we provide an enjoyable, entertaining and of course educational course for all our students.
-However I was still coaching in an 'Experienced Archer' role so I decided in 2019 to take and then passed my Level-1 Archery GB coaching qualifications.
-Therefore I am now a qualified coach, meaning our courses are run by two fully qualified coaches.
+However I was still coaching in an 'Experienced Archer' role so I decided in 2018 to take (and pass) my Level-1 Archery GB coaching qualifications.
+Therefore I am now a qualified coach, meaning our courses are run by fully qualified coaches.

-In 2017 when Karen decided to start up a club to run alongside the catching business, I continued to support her with another website dedicate to club matters and continued to volunteer my time helping run all the club sessions.
+In 2017 when Karen decided to start up a club to run alongside the coaching business, I continued to support her with another website dedicated to club matters and continued to volunteer my time helping run all the club sessions.

 I have been shooting recurve ever since I started archery in 2011 and in 2020 I purchase a compound.
 Over the years I have become confident in the set-up, tuning and ongoing maintenance of the recurve bow and perform most of the maintenance on all the club equipment as well as members' equipment when they ask me to.
 I'm currently (2020) starting to learn set-up and maintenance on the compound bow, though I recognise I have a long way to go to become as confident on this type of bow as well.

-I am currently planning to retire from full time work as soon as my situation allows and when that time finally arrives I plan to delicate even more time to volunteering with working alongside Karen and helping organise and run the Targeting Archery Coaching Business as well as the Targeting Archery Club sessions.
+I retired from full time work in 2021 and I now dedicate even more time to volunteering with working alongside Karen and helping organise and run the Targeting Archery Coaching Business as well as the Targeting Archery Club sessions.
 If you have any questions about either of these, or about anything else archery related, don't hesitate to get in contact with either of us.
 We are both passionate about archery and will do our best to assist you.